-Larceny occurs when someone attempts to take something that belongs to someone else.
-People who commit fraud with the government can be charged with larceny.
+Larceny occurs when someone attempts to take something that belongs to someone else (i.e., taking or withholding someone else's property by means of trick, embezzlement, false pretense, false promise, or similar behavior).
+People who commit fraud with the government can be charged under this law.
 These are all felonies.
 There are 4 degrees of larceny: